 Third, will the budget allow the citizen and community to play a part in tackling climate change?
 The government’s ‘green deal’ to retrofit our homes with energy-saving improvements is turning into a fiasco.
 Anyone living in social housing is excluded.
 And the government’s revision to feed-in tariffs for school, hospital and community housing renewable energy projects, announced last Friday, will only send the sector backwards.

 “The government has unveiled plans to slash by almost 75 per cent financial incentives for larger solar power schemes on the grounds the feed-in tariff (Fit) was in danger of being hijacked by City speculators.
 The move is expected to deal a death blow to low-carbon projects such as a plan put forward this week by Toyota and British Gas to provide low-carbon electricity for the Burnaston car plant near Derby.”

 A purely market-led approach is never going to be adequate to the task; yet ministers seem reliant on schemes which cannot deliver the scale of improvements needed to reduce our carbon emissions.
 Giving green firms a boost, creating green jobs, and allowing citizens to play their part: these are the tests for the chancellor if he wants to deliver a budget to tackle climate change on Wednesday.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.